Guidelines for Publishing in ManageMagazine:

 Submitting your contributions

 Send your contributions to [email protected].
 Be sure to include the title of your submission in the subject line.
 You are welcome to make multiple submissions.
 Several publications by you will allow our readers to connect with you as an author.

-We are excited to publish, share and let your contribution make an impact across professional careers.
+We are excited to publish, share and let your contribution make an impact on professional careers.